What is CanPath?

 It is a living population laboratory containing a wealth of data from more than 330,000 Canadians — the largest data collection of its kind in Canadian history — aged 30-74 who are voluntarily sharing their health and biological information over several decades.
 These data are studied by researchers to better understand disease risk factors to help unlock the mysteries of cancer and other chronic diseases.

 Data are compiled, harmonized, de-identified and made accessible to researchers worldwide.
-Baseline data from five regional cohorts has been harmonized across the country, creating a pan-Canadian resource of more than 1,600 measures of participant health and lifestyle factors, including, but not limited to: personal and family disease histories, medication use, sex and reproductive health, diet and nutrition, sun exposure, and alcohol and tobacco use.
+Baseline and follow-up data from five regional cohorts have been harmonized across the country, creating a pan-Canadian resource of more than 2,300 measures of participant health and lifestyle factors, including, but not limited to: personal and family disease histories, medication use, sex and reproductive health, diet and nutrition, sun exposure, and alcohol and tobacco use.

 How will CanPath improve the health of Canadians?